Humminbird 688ci HD DI Review

 Other user-friendly technologies included in the Humminbird 688ci HD DI are: customizable display colors and background colors, a temperature alarm, and a Triplog.
 The Triplog allows the user to collect information and statistics on their fishing trip, such as duration, water temperature and water clarity.
 Like other Humminbird products, the 688ci is waterproof, comes with a built-in backlight for use in direct sunlight.
 The device’s split screen enables the user to either quickly zoom in for a closer look.
 You can save your favorite views with three preset buttons that are programmable.

 The GPS comes preloaded with Humminbird UniMap and supports Navionics Gold and HotMaps upgrades.
 There is a single SD card slot for saving waypoints and maps.
 GPS also provides accurate speed.
 The included transducer – XNT-9-DI-T – is the same as the one used on the old Humminbird DI models.
 It has 500 Watts RMS, 4000 Watts PTP power output.
 The 688 comes with a mount that quickly connects and disconnects, the display unit can also be in-dash mounted.
+You can get a great deal on Humminbird 688ci HD DI here.

-|Lowrance Elite-5 HDI|| Garmin echoMap 50dv||Humminbird 688ci HD DI
+| ||Lowrance Elite-5 HDI|| Garmin echoMap 50dv||Humminbird 688ci HD DI

 |Screen Size||5 in||5 in||5 in